nuejs/nue/packages/nuejs.org/docs/template-syntax.md

 </div>
 ```

-ES6 classes make your code look amazingly compact and clean and you can use modern JavaScript powers like getters, setters, and `async` methods.
+ES6 classes make your code look amazingly compact and clean and you can use modern JavaScript powers like getters, setters and `async` methods.

 Check out the reasoning behind classes and the HTML-based syntax from our blog entry: [rethinking reactivity](/blog/rethinking-reactivity/)

 ### Passing data
 You can pass data to your components with attributes.
-These can be static or dynamic, and the values can be anything: strings, numbers, arrays, and objects.
+These can be static or dynamic, and the values can be anything: strings, numbers, arrays and objects.
 Here we pass a simple number:

 ```
 [image-gallery index="1"]
 ```

 ### The &lt;script&gt; tag { #script-tag }
-The instance variables are defined on the script tag that is a direct descendant of the parent.
+The instance variables are defined in the script tag that is a direct descendant of the parent.
 Other script tags are simply removed unless they have a `type` or `src` attribute:

 ```
 <!-- passed to the client directly -->